Native-Planet/anchor/README.md

 - Register a domain (you can re-use an existing one, you'll only be using subdomains)

 Create the following 5 `A` records for your domain, assigned to your VPS's IP address:
-  - `relay.yourdomain.com`
+  - `anchor.yourdomain.com`
   - `ship-name.yourdomain.com`
   - `s3.ship-name.yourdomain.com`
   - `console.s3.ship-name.yourdomain.com`
   - `bucket.s3.ship-name.yourdomain.com`
   - Optional: `db.yourdomain.com` (for debugging)

-If you want to run multiple ships or MinIO instances, create new subdomains for them (you only need one `relay` record).
+If you want to run multiple ships or MinIO instances, create new subdomains for them (you only need one `anchor` record).

 Make sure you can connect to the VPS over SSH as root with a `.pem` SSH public key.
 - If you don't have a `.pem` file, you can generate one with `ssh-keygen -t ed25519 -m PEM`